CarlieHamilton/Carlie-Portfolio/README.md

 ### Logo

 I wanted a simple logo/image to put on the website that would represent being a developer, and allow the page to have a common element that I could also use as a favicon.
+I wanted a logo that expressed "coder" over designer, that didn't suggest 'html' or only websites.
 I decided to use a terminal prompt for my logo.

 ![icon](/docs/carlielogo.png)